liquidinstruments/moku-examples/docs/cli/README.md

 ## Download and Install Workflow

-MokuCLI follows a two-step workflow for managing resources (firmware, instruments, features such as rest-api):
+MokuCLI follows a two-step workflow for managing resources (MokuOS, instruments, features such as rest-api):

 1. **Download** - Resources are first downloaded to your local cache
 2. **Install/Upload** - Resources are then installed from the local cache to Moku devices